-There’s no permanent cure for chalking, but you can certainly put off repainting for a while with a few industrial properties maintenance tricks.
-A wire brush or sanding paper can work wonders with minor chalking, particularly if you add baking soda to the process.
+There’s no permanent cure for pant chalking, but you can certainly put off repainting for a while with a few industrial property maintenance tricks.
+A wire brush or sandpaper can work wonders with minor chalking, particularly if you add baking soda to the process.
 Heavy chalking needs a pressure wash or sand blast, which is best followed by a thorough detergent-based wash.

 Is it Really Worth it?

 Once chalking has begun, it’s irreversible, so there’s no perfect cure for severe oxidation, no matter how fastidiously you handle a fresh coat of paint.
 If your old coating is in the final stage of heavy oxidation, it will have a dull surface that’s difficult to restore.
 If you spray a clear coat over it, it’ll look as pretty as The Incredible Hulk wearing a tutu.
 In other words, awful and embarrassing.

 Restoration requires you to remove all chalked paint.
 If oxidation has penetrated all the way to your wall surface, your preparation stage will leave you without any paint to restore.

 At Fresh Paint, we think there’s nothing better than a fresh coat of paint.
 It’s right there in our name.
 Paint chalking is one of our most despised enemies, but fortunately, we know precisely how to defeat it.
 You can count on us to get your industrial property back into tip-top shape.